luiz158/spring-labs/lab08/readme.md

  6. [Map SpringLabsController#getAccountByCreditCard(creditCard) to url '/springlabs/account/{creditCard}' and request method GET ][9]and [bind path variable {creditCard} to method parameter][12] and [return object as JSON][4]

+ 7. [Add new test to SpringLabsControllerTest named shouldGetForm() that will check if GET request for 'springlabs/purchase/new/' will return 200 (OK) and view named 'form'][13]

 [Back to index](..)